arust30/OpenTDFNotes/README.md

     - opentdf/otdfctl ([GitHub](https://github.com/opentdf/otdfctl/))
         - `go get github.com/opentdf/otdfctl@upgrade`
         - or install as binary:
+    - make sure to chmod necessary scripts

 ## Usage / Demo
 Here are the availble commands and how they are to be invoked:
  - `note new <title>`: Creates a new encrypted note with the specified title.
-The note content is read from stdin.
+The note content is read from stdin
  - `note edit <title>`: Edits an existing encrypted note with the specified title.
-The new note content is read from stdin.
+The new note content is read from stdin
- - `note delete <title>`: Deletes an existing encrypted note with the specified title.
+ - `note delete <title>`: Deletes an existing encrypted note with the specified title
+ - `note list`: Lists the current notes

 ## Sample Usage
  - `echo "This is a test note" | note new "Sample Note 1"`
+ - `echo "This is an update to a note" | note edit "Sample Note 1"`
+ - `note delete "Sample Note 1"`